Battle of Liaoluo Bay: Background

 The Ming dynasty of the 17th century had relaxed its age old practice of banning maritime trade, allowing the Chinese coast to bustle with commercial activity.
-The Ming navy, however, had been poorly maintained and ineffectual, such that pirates had practically controlled this trade.
+The Ming navy, however, had been poorly maintained and ineffectual, such that pirates had practical control of this trade.
 The pirate leader Zheng Zhilong in particular dominated the Fujian coast, his ships decked with European cannons and mercenaries from Japan to Africa.
 The Ming court, in its decline, recruited Zheng Zhilong in 1628 rather than to try and destroy him.
 Although the more piratical elements of his fleet deserted him after he surrendered to the Ming, Zheng's new status as a Ming admiral allowed him to go after his former lieutenants.
 He was aided in this anti-pirate campaign by the Dutch under the governor of Formosa (Taiwan), Hans Putmans.

 The Dutch had been trying to gain permission to trade freely in China, without much success.
 In 1622 they established a position on the Pescadores, but were militarily defeated by the Ming in a war lasting from 1623 to 1624, and this forced the Dutch to withdraw from the Pescadores and establish themselves on Taiwan instead.
 Zheng Zhilong had promised to lobby on behalf of the Dutch if they in turn helped defeat his former subordinate Li Kuiqi (李魁奇); however, when this was accomplished in February 1630, Putmans received no guarantees about trade.
 Unbeknownst to Putmans, Zheng Zhilong had not been able to fulfill his promise because he then served a new Governor of Fujian, Zou Weilian, who was hostile to the Dutch.
 Putmans believed that Zheng Zhilong had turned back on his promises, and decided that the Chinese bureaucracy would respond better to violence since he saw that pirates like Zheng Zhilong were recruited into officialdom.
 As Zheng Zhilong was preparing to attack the pirates Liu Xiang and Li Guozhu (李國助), Putmans attacked Zheng's base in Amoy by surprise on 7 July 1633.